Time elapsed: 20y2m

 The invaders had clearly prepared years in advance.
 They arrived in large ships and boasted firearms that could strike from a distance.
 They were well trained, and had not come to talk.

-Their invasion failed, spectacularly.
-Twenty years ago you would have stood no chance, but today is a different story.
+Twenty years ago you would have stood no chance against them, but today is a different story.
 As the enemy marched past the telegraph poles, thinking them to be religious symbols, their positions were relayed in real time to your commanders.
 Your troops destroyed their supply lines from behind, and every town they reached was already prepared for their arrival.
-The troops defending the towns had firearms that fire faster, farther, and more accurately than theirs.
+The troops defending your towns had weapons that fire faster, farther, and more accurately than theirs.
 And your new financial system made it easy to send funds whenever necessary.
 After a month it was over.

 The invaders even got sick!
 It turns out that the common flu for your people is a devastating disease for them, as they had never had it before.